pllab/games/README.md

 ### Current Schedule

 These schedules change quarterly, so be sure to check back for an up-to-date time!

-The PL Lab is in **Phelps Hall, room 3518**.
+The Programming Languages Lab is in **Phelps Hall, room 3518**.

 Weekly RPG Sessions: **Wednesday, 5pm-8pm**